-11 Peer on Peer Abuse
+12 Peer on Peer Abuse

 Pawlett Primary School Academy recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.
 Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within of the Child Protection Policy.
-The school will listen and work with the young person, parents/carers and any multiagency partner required to ensure the safety and security of that young person.
-Concerns and actions must be recorded on CPOMS and appropriate referrals made.
+The school will listen and work with the young person, parents/carers and any multiagency partner required ensuring the safety and security of that young person.
+Concerns and actions must be recorded and appropriate referrals made.

-12 Support from The Priory Learning Trust
+13 Support from The Priory Learning Trust (TPLT)